scarv/xcrypto/README.md

 We compare C code compiled with `-O2` and/or `-O3` optimisation flags, hand-coded RISC-V assembly, and hand-coded RISC-V+XCrypto assembly code.

+For fairness, when hand-writing assembly code, we mimic the loop unrolling policy of the compiler.
+This means we may only write un-rolled assembly if that is what the compiler generates for the corresponding C code.

 ### Keccak (SHA3)

 We include C code compiled with both `-O2` and `-O3`.
 The principle